helleworldGIT/SASS-Light-Dark-theme/README.md

 ## The @if directive in SASS

-You an use this directive for any purpose you have in mind.
+You can use this directive for any purpose you have in mind.
 I used it to build this easy-and-fast project of a Dark/Light theme.
 It usually depends in the value of a variable.
 It is **a must** to define the allowed values of the variables you'll be using in the @if directive condition.

 >For example, as I defined it in my project:
 ```scss